slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-14/packetizer_raw_output.md

 Adjust the pseudocode in Section 14 so that it explicitly excludes UNSAFE options from its 'deliver data regardless of support' clause and mandates a separate check that drops the UDP user data in accordance with Section 12.

+**Severity:** High
+  *Basis:* Failing to properly account for UNSAFE options can lead to a violation of the intended safety properties and security guarantees of the protocol, resulting in potentially hazardous and divergent behavior in implementations.

+**Confidence:** High

 ---

 ## Report 3: 9868-14-3